15th Annual Paul Woolley Centre Conference

 The Centre holds a conference each year based on these broad themes to bring together researchers working on such questions, disseminate their research, and stimulate the development of new ideas.

-This year's edition of the conference is joint with the LSE Centre for Macroeconomics.
-The central topic is the segmentation of asset markets and its implications for the term structure of interest rates, for exchange rates and UIP/CIP, and for monetary policy and financial stability.
+This year's edition of the conference was held jointly with the LSE Centre for Macroeconomics.
+The central topic was the segmentation of asset markets and its implications for the term structure of interest rates, for exchange rates and UIP/CIP, and for monetary policy and financial stability.